ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 3pm, then showers and thunderstorms.
+         <h3>This Afternoon</h3>Showers and thunderstorms.
 Cloudy.
-High near 80, with temperatures
+High near 80, with temperatures falling to around 75 in the afternoon.
+South southwest
-         falling to around 75 in the afternoon.
-South southwest wind around 7 mph.
+         wind around 6 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">